coalton-lang/coalton-website/content/post/20211010-introducing-coalton.md

 **Applicative-Order:** Coalton is unlike Haskell in this respect because evaluation in Coalton is applicative-order (also known as "strict").

+**Immutable Data Structures:** The standard library contains Clojure-style advanced immutable data structures, such as `Seq` (relaxed radix balanced trees implementing immutable vectors) and `HashMap` (hash array mapped tries implementing immutable maps).

 **Side-Effects Allowed:** Mutability and side-effects are discouraged as a matter of principle, but allowed.
+The standard library contains standard mutable data structures, such as `Cell`, `Vector`, and `HashTable`.

 **Single Namespace:** Coalton only has a single function/value namespace.
 Some Lispers might call this a "Lisp-1".
 There is no need for `#'` or the like within Coalton.